Clinical Informatics Fellowship

 Our fellowship training consists of:

-We are particularly interested in candidates from pediatric training programs, though we will consider applications from graduates of non-pediatric training programs in certain circumstances (e.g. extensive experience with research in pediatrics)
+We are particularly interested in candidates from pediatric training programs, although we will consider applications from graduates of non-pediatric training programs in certain circumstances (e.g. extensive experience with research in pediatrics).

 CHIP

-The Boston Children’s Hospital Computational Health Informatics Program (CHIP) is a research informatics group with a separate National Library of Medicine funded training program.
-There are numerous opportunities for collaboration between Clinical Informatics fellows and CHIP faculty/trainees, however applicants whose focus is on research informatics should consider applying to CHIP instead of (or in addition to) the Clinical Informatics Fellowship program.
+The Boston Children’s Hospital Computational Health Informatics Program (CHIP) is a biomedical research informatics group with a separate National Library of Medicine funded training program.
+There are numerous opportunities for collaboration between Clinical Informatics fellows and CHIP faculty/trainees, however CHIP is not an ACGME accredited fellowship.
+Applicants whose focus is on research informatics should consider applying to CHIP in addition to the Clinical Informatics Fellowship program.
 Click here for more information on CHIP.